davidtucker/davidtucker-blog/contents/articles/introduction-to-wintersmith/index.md

 wintersmith build
 ```

-Now you can navigate to the `build/` folder and see all of the generated files for the site.
-Now the site would be ready to upload to your web host or to something like Amazon S3.
+Now you can navigate to the `build/` folder and see all of the generated files for the site (this output directory is configurable in the `config.json` file).
+Now the site would be ready to upload to your web host.

 ## Templating

-With an understanding of how Wintersmith works, let's shift gears and begin to discuss the approach I took in choosing a templating solution to replace Jade for my site.
+With an understanding of how Wintersmith works, let's shift gears and begin to discuss the process I took in choosing a templating solution to replace Jade.
+Luckily Wintersmith has a plugin API for templating, so you should be able to find something that meets your needs.
+If not, you can create it.

 First, it is important to note that I was extremely picky about templating when going into this.
 As mentioned before, I've seen templates done right (I think Expression Engine did this fairly well) and wrong (Wordpress templates violate several different development best practices).
 I wanted to find a templating solution that was elegant, minimized needless duplication, and utilized actual HTML (and not some sort of abstraction such as Jade).

-I ended up settling on Nunjucks (which is a JavaScript port of the jinja2 templating engine in python).
+I ended up settling on <a href="http://nunjucks.jlongster.com/" target="_blank">Nunjucks</a> (which is a JavaScript port of the <a href="http://jinja.pocoo.org/" target="_blank">jinja2</a> templating engine in python).
 Nunjucks supports template inheritance which helps to avoid the needless duplication I mentioned previously.
 It also is done in HTML and uses a custom tag syntax for the items generated from the template.
 At a glance, it is very easy to determine what is static HTML and what will be inserted by the template engine.
 I have found that this approach requires the least amount of effort when transitioning from a mocked up HTML page to being integrated with the static site generator.

 Here is the sample template I use for the listing of blog posts: